shirakaba/react-nativescript-site/docs/components/date-picker.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, ikoevska] -->

-`<$DatePicker>` is a UI component that lets users select a date from a pre-configured range.
+`<datePicker>` is a UI component that lets users select a date from a pre-configured range.

 See also: